scypher6/k-bart-frontend/README.md

 # K-Bart
-An app for to bartering and trading items.
+An app for bartering and trading items.

 ## Technologies
 - JavaScript